Phillis Wheatley: Poetry

 In 1778, the African-American poet Jupiter Hammon wrote an ode to Wheatley ("An Address to Miss Phillis Wheatley").
 His master Lloyd had temporarily moved with his slaves to Hartford, Connecticut, during the Revolutionary War.
 Hammon thought that Wheatley had succumbed to what he believed were pagan influences in her writing, and so his "Address" consisted of 21 rhyming quatrains, each accompanied by a related Bible verse, that he thought would compel Wheatley to return to a Christian path in life.

-In 1838 Boston-based publisher and abolitionist Isaac Knapp published a collection of Wheatley's poetry, along with that of enslaved North Carolina poet George Moses Horton, under the title Memoir and Poems of Phillis Wheatley, A Native African and a Slave.
+In 1838, Boston-based publisher and abolitionist Isaac Knapp published a collection of Wheatley's poetry, along with that of enslaved North Carolina poet George Moses Horton, under the title Memoir and Poems of Phillis Wheatley, A Native African and a Slave.
 Also, Poems by a Slave.
 Wheatley's memoir was earlier published in 1834 by Geo W. Light but did not include poems by Horton.

 Thomas Jefferson, in his book Notes on the State of Virginia, was unwilling to acknowledge the value of her work or the work of any black poet.
 He wrote:Misery is often the parent of the most affecting touches in poetry.
 Among the blacks is misery enough, God knows, but no poetry.
 Love is the peculiar oestrum of the poet.
 Their love is ardent, but it kindles the senses only, not the imagination.
 Religion indeed has produced a Phyllis Whately [sic] but it could not produce a poet.
 The compositions published under her name are below the dignity of criticism.
+Jefferson was not the only noted, Enlightenment figure who held racist views.
+Such luminaries as David Hume and Emmanuel Kant likewise believed Africans were not fully human.